Shareholder Derivative Litigation FAQs

 The team at Robbins LLP is here to answer questions about shareholder derivative actions.
 Contact us today.

-A shareholder derivative action is a lawsuit brought by a shareholder for the benefit of a corporation, often to remedy breaches of fiduciary duty by officers and directors.
 Remedies commonly sought in derivative actions include corporate governance reforms designed to prevent future fiduciary misconduct, the removal of officers or directors whose misconduct injured the corporation, monetary payments to remedy damages incurred by the company, and repayment of funds obtained illegally.

 In a shareholder derivative action, the representative plaintiff pursues claims on behalf of a corporation and benefits indirectly as a shareholder from any corporate governance reforms or monetary recovery obtained for the corporation.
-In a securities class action, the lead plaintiff pursues claims on behalf of themselves and a class or classes of similarly situated shareholders to obtain monetary and other benefits directly for the members of the class.
+In a securities fraud class action, the lead plaintiff pursues claims on behalf of themselves and a class or classes of similarly situated shareholders to obtain monetary and other benefits directly for the members of the class.

 As a shareholder, you will pursue a claim on behalf of the corporation, not for yourself personally.
-As a plaintiff in a derivative class action, you must act in the best interest of the corporation and all shareholders.
+As a plaintiff in a shareholder derivative action, you must act in the best interest of the corporation and all shareholders.
 Your goal is to ensure corporate accountability and transparent, honest, and effective corporate governance.
 You are responsible to stay informed about significant developments in the case as you work with one or more attorneys to make important strategic decisions over the course of the litigation.
 As a shareholder plaintiff, you most likely need to continue to own stock in the company to pursue this type of litigation.

 Yes.
 If you are a member of the class, you are entitled to file a claim to recover your portion of the class action settlement proceeds.